-- · Initial postings are completed early in the week.
-Early postings will earn you one "bonus" point. - Follow up posts (generally more than the minimum of one per discussion) are timely - Content is complete, on-point, thoughtful and offers new ideas - Supporting detail is abundant and appropriate (that is, references from the pieces read and/or other sources) - Content often encourages further discussion on the topic or follows up on others' thoughts

-- · Postings are characterized by originality, engagement and relevance to the topic - Postings demonstrate an understanding of the material assigned and familiarity with the ideas of the course materials and other students (in other words, it's obvious that you've read and understood both the required reading and what your peers have written in their postings)
+- Initial postings should be completed early in the week to facilitate the discussion.
+Therefore, initial postings are due by Wednesday at the end of the day. - Follow-up posts should be timely and all posts are due by Tuesday at 6 AM ET. - You are expected to make at least two follow-up posts but are encouraged to make more. - The content of your posts should be complete, on-point, thoughtful, and offer new ideas. - Supporting detail is abundant and appropriate (that is, references from the pieces read and/or other sources). - Content often encourages further discussion on the topic or follows up on others' thoughts. - Postings are characterized by originality, engagement, and relevance to the topic. - Postings demonstrate an understanding of the material assigned and familiarity with the ideas of the course materials and other students (in other words, it's obvious that you've read and understood both the required reading and what your peers have written in their postings).

-Classroom discussions and exercises serve the same goals for the classroom and blended versions of the course and are graded similarly.